AshGovender/ENG/README.md

 >* Heat transfer area can be improved by increasing the tower height, packing and decreasing the fowling and scaling which decreases the area
 >* The fowling can be prevented by making sure there is sufficient blowdown and chemical treatement/dosing
 >* When the heat transfer rate increases, the cooling capacity increases
+>* Proper distribution in the tower can also ensure maximum usage of heat transfer surface area

 ![image](https://github.com/user-attachments/assets/566c0411-7975-4223-bcd3-fef1aedd19d4)

->* Increasing the air flow will increase the cooling efficiency by increasing the heat transfer coefficient, but also increase the fan power at a cubic increase.
+>* Increasing the air flow will increase the cooling efficiency by increasing the heat transfer coefficient (turbulent flow - air heat transfer coefficient increases), but also increase the fan power at a cubic increase.
 This means a balance must be achieved.
->* Increasing the fan speed wil increase airflow increasing the heat transfer coefficient and log temp which increases the heat transfer rate and hence the efficiency will be improved

 ![image](https://github.com/user-attachments/assets/92e1484e-3506-481e-944a-7a629d9806a9)